Dictionary » Negative Words » Failing – Meaning, Definition, Synonyms and Antonyms

 Meanings of Failing

-Failing as a noun means a fault or weakness in someone’s character or ability.
-As an adjective or verb form, it refers to not achieving success in a task or goal.
-It captures the idea of falling short or being unable to meet expectations or requirements.
+Failing as a noun means a fault or weakness in someone’s character, judgment, or ability.
+As an adjective or verb form, it describes not achieving success in a task or goal.
+It captures the idea of falling short, underperforming, or being unable to meet expectations or requirements.

 Definition

-Failing is defined as a deficiency or shortcoming in a person or effort.
-It also refers to the experience or state of not achieving a desired result, especially in academic, personal, or professional contexts.
+Failing is defined as a deficiency or shortcoming in a person, plan, system, or effort.
+It can also mean the experience or state of not achieving a desired result, especially in academic, personal, or professional contexts.
+Depending on context, it may describe a temporary performance issue or a more persistent trait.

 Etymology

-The word “failing” comes from the verb “fail,” which originates from the Old French faillir, meaning “to be lacking or to fall short,” which itself is derived from Latin fallere, meaning “to deceive or disappoint.”
+The word “failing” comes from the verb “fail”, which originated in Old French faillir meaning “to be lacking” or “to fall short,” and is derived from Latin fallere, meaning “to deceive” or “to disappoint.”
+If you’re comparing related terms, the Fail – Meaning, Definition, Synonyms and Antonyms page can help connect the verb sense to the adjective/noun uses.

 Example Sentences

-• One of his biggest failings was his inability to listen to others.
+• One of his biggest failings was his inability to listen carefully during meetings.

-• The company’s failing strategy led to massive losses.
+• The company’s failing strategy failed to account for rising costs and changing customer needs.

-• Despite her academic failings, she worked hard to improve her grades.
+• Despite her academic failings, she worked with a tutor to improve her grades over the semester.

 Failing Synonyms